delta-io/delta/PROTOCOL.md

 # Table Features
 Table Features must only exist on tables that have a supported protocol version.
 When the table's Reader Version is 3, `readerFeatures` must exist in the `protocol` action, and when the Writer Version is 7, `writerFeatures` must exist in the `protocol` action. `readerFeatures` and `writerFeatures` define the features that readers and writers must implement in order to read and write this table.

-Readers and writers must not ignore Table Features when it’s present:
+Readers and writers must not ignore Table Features when they are present:
  - to read a table, readers must implement and respect all features listed in `readerFeatures`;
  - to write a table, writers must implement and respect all features listed in `writerFeatures`.
 Because writers have to read the table (or only the Delta log) before write, they must implement and respect reader features as well.

-## Table Features for new tables
+## Table Features for new and existing tables
+It is possible to enable Table Features during table creation or on existing tables.
+The enablement can be only for readers or both readers and writers.
 When a new table is created with a Reader Version up to 2 and Writer Version 7, its `protocol` action must only contain `writerFeatures`.
 When a new table is created with Reader Version 3 and Writer Version 7, its `protocol` action must contain both `readerFeatures` and `writerFeatures`.

-## Upgrade table protocol to support Table Features
+Creating a table with a Reader Version 3 and Writer Version up to 6 is not allowed.

-When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on the best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to Table Features.
+When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on a best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to Table Features.
 The client must assume a feature has been used, unless it can prove that the feature is *definitely* not used in any historical version of the table that is reachable by time travel.

 ## Enabled features
 A feature is `enabled` when its name is in the `protocol` action’s `readerFeatures` and/or `writerFeatures`.
 Subsequent read and/or write operations on this table must respect the feature.
 Clients must not remove the feature from the `protocol` action.

-A feature being `enabled` does not imply it's active, for example, a table may have the [Append-only Tables](#append-only-tables) feature (feature name `appendOnly`) enabled in `writerFeatures`, and have no table property `delta.appendOnly` set to `true`.
+A feature being `enabled` does not imply that it is active.
+For example, a table may have the [Append-only Tables](#append-only-tables) feature (feature name `appendOnly`) enabled in `writerFeatures`, but does not satisfy a table property `delta.appendOnly` equals to `true`.
 In such a case the table is not append-only, and writers are allowed to change, remove, and rearrange data.
 However, writers must implement the feature to know that the table property `delta.appendOnly` should be checked.

 ## Disabled features
-A feature is `disabled` if it’s in neither `readerFeatures` nor `writerFeatures`.
-Writers are allowed to `enable` this feature for the table, by adding its name to the `protocol` action.
+A feature is `disabled` if it is in neither `readerFeatures` nor `writerFeatures`.
+Writers are allowed to `enable` a feature for the table by adding its name to the `readerFeatures` or `writerFeatures`.
+Reader features should be added to both `readerFeatures` and `writerFeatures` simultaneously, while writer features should be added only to `writerFeatures`.
+It is not allowed to add features only to `readerFeatures` but not to `writerFeatures`.

 # Column Mapping
 Delta can use column mapping to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
 There are two modes of column mapping, by `name` and by `id`.
 In both modes, every column - nested or leaf - is assigned a unique _physical_ name, and a unique 32-bit integer as an id.
 The physical name is stored as part of the column metadata with the key `delta.columnMapping.physicalName`.
 The column id is stored within the metadata with the key `delta.columnMapping.id`.

 Up to Reader Version 2 and Writer Version 6, the column mapping is governed by the table property `delta.columnMapping.mode` and can be one of `none`, `id`, and `name`.
 From Reader Version 3 and Writer Version 7, Column Mapping's on/off status is governed by the existence of a feature name `columnMapping` in both `readerFeatures` and `writerFeatures`, plus the table property `delta.columnMapping.mode` being one of `none`, `id` and `name`.
+In case of Reader version 2 and Writer Version 7 (a table that supports only writer Table Features), Column Mapping's on/off status for readers and writers are governed separately: table property `delta.columnMapping.mode` for readers, and feature name `columnMapping` plus table property for writers.

 The following is an example for the column definition of a table that leverages column mapping.
 See the [appendix](#schema-serialization-format) for a more complete schema definition.
 ```json